SnoopSqueak/chicken-yard-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Guide to Reading My Comments

+I recommend going through each file from top to bottom in this order:
+1. App.js
+2. Yard.js
+3. Chicken.js
+4. Actor.js
+5. Bush.js

+...but you might find it useful to jump around.
+Happy coding!

 ## Installation

 Clone the project and run `npm install` in the project directory.